Calculate pH of Salt Solution

 In this video we want to deduce the nature and calculate the pH of sodium ethanoate solution.

-Let's take a look at this question to calculate the pH of 0.500 mol dm-3 sodium ethanoate given Ka of ethanoic acid is 1.8 x 10-5 mol dm-3.
+Let Chemistry Guru, Singapore's top JC Chemistry tuition centre, guide you through this question to calculate the pH of 0.500 mol dm-3 sodium ethanoate given Ka of ethanoic acid is 1.8 x 10-5 mol dm-3.

 Salt Hydrolysis